 To move the moveable drawout element from the fully withdrawn position to the unlocked position, push toward the bus connections until the moveable drawout element hits a solid stop.
 The secondary disconnects on both sides of the moveable and stationary drawout elements will mate as the moveable drawout element moves into the unlocked position.
 When the moveable drawout element is in the unlocked position, the pointer on the position indicator will point to the unlocked symbol.
-To move the moveable drawout element from the unlocked position to the fully withdrawn position, pull the moveable drawout element outward until the extension rails are fully extended.
+To move the moveable drawout element from the unlocked position to the fully withdrawn position, pull out the extension rails until they hit a solid stop.
+Then pull the moveable drawout element out to the ends of the rails.

-Pushing and pulling the moveable drawout element between the withdrawn and unlocked positions
+Pushing and pulling the moveable drawout element between the withdrawn and unlocked positions.